+7 A.M. and 7 F.M.
+Honday through Saturday, except for unusual circumPacket page:...
-(d) Construction--Site development construction, except for the finishing of concrete, shall occur only between the hours of 7 A.H. and 7 F.H.
-Honday through Saturday, except for unusual circum-Packet page:... stances created by substantial inclement weather, and with the prior (c) Entrances/Exits--There shall be no curhicuts, entrances, or exits to the Froperty, either now or in the future, entrances, on the above-described shopping center plan."
-Specifically, there shall only be one on Chambles-Dunwoody Road, one on Mandine Lane and one From the adjacent development via Dunwoody Village Farkway.

-(f) Signs--The Developers agree to cooperate with DHA in their efforts to establish an overall criteria as to the design, size and location of signs in the Dunwoody area.
-It is further generally agreed that neon or internally lighted signs are not to be used and that sign height shall be compatible with the architectural and graphic scale and proportion established by the style and design objectives set forth herein.

-(g) Restrictions spainst Offensive Businesses-Businesses such as pool halls, billiard parlors, amusement arcades, adult or pornographic book stores, peep shows, or movies which would be offensive, noxious or detrimental to the community or use of the land in the vicinity shall not be carried on or permitted to be carried on within the Property.
-Neither shall the operation of any restaurant create . or emit couking odors objectionable to landowners in the vicinity.

-(b) Site and Grade Plan-The final site plan and grading plan shall be subject to the written approval of the DHA to assure conformity with the intent, as well as the substance, of the stip-. ulations contained herein, such approval to not be unreasonably withheld.
+- (e) Entrances/Exits--There shall be no curhicuts, entrances, or exits to the Property, either now or in the future; except as defined on the above-described shopping center plan.
+Specifically, there shall only be one on Chembles-Dunwoody Road, one on Mandine Lane and one from the adjacent development via Dunwoody Village Farkway. - (f) Signs--The Developers agree to cooperate with DMA in their efforts to escablish an overall criteria as to the design, size and location of signs in the Dunwoody area.
+It is further generally agreed that neon or internally lighted signs are not to be used and that sign height shall be compatible with the architectural and graphic scale and proportion established by the atyle and design objectives set forth herein. - (g) Restrictions against Offensive Businesses-Businesses such as pool halls, billiard perfors, anusement arcades, adult or pornographic book stores, peep shows, or movies which would be offensive, noxious or detrimental to the community or use of the land in the vicinity shall not be carried on or permitted to be carried on within the Property.
+Neither shall the operation of any restaurant create or emit cooking odors objectionable to landowners in the vicinity. - (h) Size and Grade Plan-The final site plan and grading plan shall be subject to the written approval of the DHA to assure conformity with the intent, as well as the substance, of the stip- "ulations contained herein, such approval to not be unreasonably withheld.
 DHA shall have fifteen (15) days from the receipt of the final site and grading plans in which to approve or disapprove such plans.
 If DHA has not given notice of its approval or disapproval within said fifteen (15) day period, approval for such plans shall be deemed to have been given.
-In the event DHA disapproves such plans, any resubmission of revised plans thall be approved or disapproved by DHA within fifteen (15) days of receipt of such revised palms.
-If DHA has not given notice of its approval or disapproval within said fifteen.
-(15) day period, approval or disapproval within said fifteen.
-(15) day period, approval for such revised palms.
-If DHA has not given notice of its approval or disapproval within said fifteen.
-(15) day period, approval for such revised plans shall be deemed to have been given.
+In the event DHA disapproves such plans, any resubmission of tovicad plans shall be approved or disapproved by DHA within fifteen (15) days of receipt of such revised palms.
+If DHA has not given notice of its approval or disapproval within said fifteen (15) day period, approval for such revised plans shall be deemed to have been given.

-(1) Residential Development--S. Lowell Wannock agrees that development of the tract to the southwast and aburting the shopping center property shall begin at the earliest possible date as currently zoned (R-100) and in substantial conformity to site plan proposed for S. Lowell Wannock, with hous construction to begin as soon as practical, . but in any case, to precede development of the Property.
+- development of the tract to the southwest and abutting the shopping center property shall begin at the earliest possible data as currently zoned (R-100) and in substantial conformity to site plan proposed for S. Lowell Wammock, with home construction to begin as soon as practical, but in any case, to precede development of the Property. - Common Site Development--It is explicitly agreed that all Property included in the rezoning application, including Site A.